Chapter Eight: Thornton v. Hadfield

 Hadfield would superintend the work at the Capitol for almost two more years.
 There is no evidence other than Thornton's claim that he welcomed Thornton's supervision.
 In 1801, Hadfield wrote to President Jefferson soliciting work.
 He claimed credit for having "superintended the execution of the most difficult part" of what had been built and revealed the "mortification" he felt at "seeing my work remain for the praise and reputation of those, who have meditated and effected my ruin."
 That suggests that Hadfield built Hallet's revision of Thornton's design while trying to avoid any advice from W.T. or Hoban.

 An October 24, 1796, letter that the foremen of the stone masons, George Blagden, wrote to the board requesting drawings gives a different perspective.
-In one short paragraph, he asked for four drawings and at what height the columns embedded in the walls would gracefully narrow:
+He asked for four drawings and at what height the columns embedded in the walls would gracefully narrow:

 I find it expedient to solicit a resolution to the follow queries; shall the Pilasters diminish, how much and w[h]ere shall that determination commence.
 There being to be two modes to finishing between the said Pilasters a drawing for each will be necessary, commencing with the top of the Subb Plinth and ending at the top of Capitals.
 The dementions of each of their parts figured respectively.
 A drawing of one of the windows for principle and study if to a scale of one inch to foot the better.
 And also a drawing at large for the mouldings composing the whole of Entablature.